- How do I Get Compensation If an Uninsured Motorist Caused My Accident?

 - How Long do I Have to File an Uninsured Motorist Accident Lawsuit?

 - Learn More About Your Legal Options by Contacting a Car Accident Attorney Today

 If the driver who hit you is uninsured, you can potentially still recover compensation for your losses.
 Under Pennsylvania’s no-fault auto insurance system, you can rely on your no-fault policy to cover some of your medical care after an accident.
 This is true no matter who caused the crash.
 This policy may even pay for your full medical treatment if you only suffered minor or moderate injuries.

-How Do I Get Compensation If an Uninsured Motorist Caused My Accident?
+How do I Get Compensation If an Uninsured Motorist Caused My Accident?

-If the driver who hit you did not have the liability insurance required under Pennsylvania’s financial responsibility law, you generally have two options for recovering compensation above and beyond your own no-fault coverage.
+If the driver who hit you did not have the liability insurance required under Pennsylvania’s financial responsibility law, you generally have two options for recovering compensation above and beyond your no-fault coverage.